Masters in Finance in Germany: Top Universities, Eligibility, Fees, Scholarships, Jobs

 MSc Finance Germany: Eligibility

 A GPA of 3.0 or higher is usually preferred.
-Some technical universities in Germany may also ask students to complete an internship as part of the eligibility, but this is not same for every university.
-It changes case by case.
+Some technical universities in Germany may also ask students to complete an internship as part of the eligibility, but this is not the same for every university.
+It changes on a case-by-case basis.

 Students should also remember that admission to finance courses in Germany is very competitive because the education quality is high.
 So, you must work on your academic profile and make it strong to get a chance at a top German university for MSc Finance.